CNN Poll: 7 in 10 who watched say Biden's speech left them feeling optimistic - KTVZ

 The 51% who had a very positive reaction to Biden’s speech is a bit more muted than reaction to the first address from other recent presidents.
 Barack Obama had the strongest first outing of the last four presidents, with 68% saying they had a very positive reaction to his speech, and George W. Bush in 2001 earned a similar 66% very positive.
 Fewer — 57% — had a very positive reaction to Donald Trump’s 2017 address.

-About 6 in 10 said that Biden made the right amount of outreach to Republicans in his speech, while 38% felt he did not go far enough.
+Speech-watchers largely said Biden hit the right notes in terms of ideology and partisanship.
+Nearly two-thirds (64%) said the proposals he outlined in the speech were about right ideologically, 31% said they were too liberal and just 5% not liberal enough.
+And 58% said that Biden made the right amount of outreach to Republicans in his speech, while 38% felt he did not go far enough.
 Only 4% said Biden went too far.

 The audience of speech-watchers was a friendly one for Biden, as is typical of presidential addresses to Congress.
 Overall, the pool of people who watched the speech was about 13 points more Democratic than the general public and about 2 points less Republican.
 That tilt is similar to the partisan makeup of speech audiences for Obama’s final three State of the Union addresses.